helle-weiss/ML_recommendation_system/README.md

 # Machine Learning — Project 2, Recommender systems

 This is the second project of the EPFL Machine Learning course.
 The goal was to make recommendations to users based on their previous ratings.
-The prediction was then submitted to the competition arena on [AIcrowd](https://www.aicrowd.com/challenges/epfl-ml-recommender-system-2019/leaderboards) and shared the first place with some other teams, with **RMSE 1.017**.
+The prediction was then submitted to the competition arena on [AIcrowd](https://www.aicrowd.com/challenges/epfl-ml-recommender-system-2019/leaderboards) and shared the second place with some other teams, with **RMSE 1.017**.
+The detailed explanations and reasoning can be found in the [report](https://github.com/helle-weiss/ML_project2/blob/master/report_nessler.pdf).

 ## External libraries